 After a car accident, the amount of compensation you receive, if at all, is largely based on proving who was actually at fault.
 While this may seem like a simple concept, determining fault can be tricky.
 In some instances, there may be multiple drivers who are partially at fault in an accident.

 Texas is an at “fault state,” meaning that the insurance company of the person at fault will pay for the damages of the injured party.
 This also means that the insurance company will be looking for any means necessary to disprove fault from the driver that they insure.

 Collecting your own evidence is crucial after an accident.
 Make sure to take photos, gather witness statements, and obtain police records yourself.
-The insurance company will be collecting its own evidence for the case, but you and your personal injury attorney should be collecting your own in order to show what actually happened.
+The insurance company will be collecting its own evidence for the case, but you and your car accident attorney in Austin, TX should be collecting your own in order to show what actually happened.